vakshit/rduino4/readme.md

 The other piece of hardware involved in the microcontroller setup is the System Integration Module.
 We’ll use this to enable the appropriate clock gate to enable our I/O port.
 Just like the watchdog, the SIM is controlled through a block of memory, which also will be represent as a struct.
 It has the same basic memory safety rules as the watchdog does, and for now has no extra memory-safety invariants.

 There is a potential correctness issue involved with the SIM - it’s possible to use a mutable reference to the SIM to disable a hardware function that another section of code relies on.
-We can design an API that keeps better track of which functional units are needed, but we will save that for a future post.
+We can design an API that keeps better track of which functional units are needed, but we will save that for a future assignment.
 For now, we’ll just have to trust ourselves.

 The complete code for src/sim.rs is here: